 Clinical Data Repository

-Researchers have access to data in a clinical data repository that houses the electronic medical records of more than 2 million patients.
+Researchers have access to data in a clinical data repository that houses the electronic medical records of ~2.5 million patients.

 The data in this repository can be used for biomedical research, including recruitment planning, retrospective cohort studies, and observational studies.